-Self-harm is a behavior where a person will intentionally cause harm to themselves through a variety of methods such as cutting, burning, or hitting oneself.
-It is often the case that young people who harm themselves have experienced some form of trauma that is causing ongoing emotional distress.
+Self-harm is a behavior where a person will intentionally harm themselves through a variety of methods such as cutting, burning, or hitting oneself.
+Sometimes, young people who harm themselves have experienced some form of trauma that is causing ongoing emotional distress.
 Instead of being able to properly cope with these feelings, they turn to self-injury as a means of relief.
-Children and adolescents who self-harm often have a hard time expressing and regulating their emotions.
+Adolescents or teens who self-harm often have a hard time expressing and regulating their emotions.
 Also, the mixture of emotions that trigger these behaviors can be complex, often involving feelings of worthlessness, loneliness, anger, rejection, or even self-hatred.
 Although self-harm can be difficult to overcome, with proper treatment, it is possible.

-At Millcreek Behavioral Health, we recognize how difficult it can be for parents to have a child who is struggling with a mental health disorder, which is why we offer specialized programming designed specifically to help meet the sensitive needs of these children and adolescents.
+At Millcreek Behavioral Health, a self-harm treatment facility located in Arkansas, we recognize how difficult it can be for parents to have an adolescent or teen who is struggling with a mental health disorder, which is why we offer specialized self-harm treatment programming designed specifically to help meet the sensitive needs of these adolescents or teens.
 We have many years of experience working with children who are suffering from a number of mental and behavioral health concerns, including self-harming behaviors.
-At Millcreek, we provide children with the therapeutic interventions they need in order to overcome their challenges, allowing them to lead happy, healthy lives.
+At our self-harm treatment facility in Arkansas, we provide children with the therapeutic interventions they need in order to overcome their challenges, allowing them to lead happy, healthy lives.

-Since self-harm is usually done in secret, it can be difficult to recognize if your child has a problem.
+Since self-harm is usually done in secret, it can be difficult to recognize if your adolescent or teen has a problem.
 As a parent, it is important to watch out for any possible signs that could indicate the presence of self-harming behaviors.
 Some of the signs your child may be harming him or herself can include: